 \subsection{In-context Learning based Information Extraction}

 In-context learning (ICL) is the ability of large language models to perform new tasks with only a few examples or demonstrations.
-One significant merit of ICL is the circumvention of fine-tuning, which might not always be possible due to limited access to the model parameters or constraints on computational resources \cite{gpt3}. \cite{li_codeie_2023, wang_code4struct_2023} represent structured IE tasks with codes, and improve extraction performance by randomly selecting examples. \cite{guo_code4uie_2023} optimizes the random sample retrieval process by introducing sentence embedding to select sample according to the similarity between query and examples. \cite{wang_gpt-ner_2023, wan_gpt-re_2023} show that fine-grained alignment information such as entities and relations is more important than sentence similarity for example selection in IE tasks.
+One significant merit of ICL is the circumvention of fine-tuning, which might not always be possible due to limited access to the model parameters or constraints on computational resources \cite{gpt3}. \cite{li_codeie_2023, wang_code4struct_2023} represent structured IE tasks with codes, and improve extraction performance by randomly selecting demonstrations. \cite{guo_code4uie_2023} optimizes the random retrieval process by introducing sentence embedding to select demonstrations according to the similarity between query and demonstrations. \cite{wang_gpt-ner_2023, wan_gpt-re_2023} show that fine-grained alignment information such as entities and relations is more important than sentence similarity for example selection in IE tasks.
 They use the entity and relation representations obtained by the fine-tuned small model to replace the sentence representation for retrieval, and obtain better performance than sentence-level embedding.
-However, they must obtain the entity span in the sentence and the fine-tuned small model in advance, and the use scenario is limited.
-To the best of our knowledge, there is no trainable retrieval based framework designed for UIE.
-On the one hand, we do not need any prior information about the sentence, on the other hand, we design a retrieval training scheme for UIE, which achieves better performance than general sentence embedding.
+However, they must obtain the entity span in the sentence and the fine-tuned small model in advance, which restricts the use cases.
+To the best of our knowledge, there is no trainable retrieval-based framework designed for UIE.
+On the one hand, we do not need any prior information about the input sentence, on the other hand, we design a retrieval training scheme for UIE, which achieves better performance than general sentence embedding.